Book Tickets for the Acropolis or “Akropolis”

 Acropolis and Other Archaeological Sites Hours of Operation

-The archaeological sites are available daily from 8:00 a.m. to 19:00 p.m. during the summer months (beginning 1 April).
-Between 8:00 a.m. and 17:00 p.m. during the winter months.
+The archaeological sites are available daily from 8:00 a.m. to 7:00 p.m. during the summer months (beginning 1 April).

-Where will I find tickets for the acropolis Athens and Acropolis ticket offices?
+Where will I find tickets for the Acropolis Athens and Acropolis ticket offices?

 If you did not purchase a ticket in advance, online, and are willing to take your chances, you must purchase a ticket at the site ticket kiosks.